Code4SA/maps-api/README.md

-# Code4SA Maps API

 # Deprecation notice

 This API is deprecated and will be removed by the end of 2015.
-Please don't rely on it.
+Please use http://mapit.code4sa.org/ instead.

+# Code4SA Maps API

 The Code4SA Maps API provides a machine-readable dataset sourced from the Demarations Board of South Africa.
 It allows you to build a news application, a web page, or any other type of software (or hardware, if you're so inclined) that needs SA map data.